eoakley/artifacthelper/README.md

 Using tier lists and historic data, we can show each card's win rate, pick rate and tier.

 We built an interface using [Tkinter](https://wiki.python.org/moin/TkInter) to create the overlay on top of the game.

-## Building it yourself

-It is also possible to build your own installation if you are an adventurer.
-Instructions on file "How to build.txt".

 Artifact Helper was built with Python 3.6.5 and is distributed via a self contained environment (built with [Pynsist](https://github.com/takluyver/pynsist)).